colebrookson/r-for-biology/sessions/week5.md

     **NOTE**: while writing a for loop may not be the optimal way of performing this particular operation in R, populating a matrix or vector inside some sort of loop structure is a common programming task that you should know how to do.
 The interested reader is encouraged to check out the documentation on the `apply()` functions in R for the most efficient looping behavior in R. However, note that for loops are nearly ubiquitous in programming and all lower-level languages (C#, C++, Java etc.) and the majority of higher-level languages (Python, Julia, Ruby etc.) use for loops.

-    5. Plot your data!
-Create a point and line plot showing the mean mass of the urchins throughout the years in the dataset.
+    **Question 5.
+Plot your data!
+Create a point and line plot showing the mean mass of the urchins throughout the years in the dataset.**

     Here, what you will do is plot the average mass on the y-axis versus the year on the x-axis.